What Makes Your Property Value Increase? 12 Key Factors to Watch

 Because the physical characteristics of your home depreciate in value, a newer home will have a higher value than an older home.
 Home appraisers rate your home’s condition based on the amount and degree of repairs required.
 Benson indicates that a well-maintained older home with a sound foundation and structure and functional systems will also have a higher value.

-Buyers in particular should take note of your home’s age based on the quality and design of materials and fixtures, such as hardware, tile, and energy-efficient features.
+Buyers in particular should take note of the home’s age based on the quality and design of materials and fixtures, such as hardware, tile, and energy-efficient features.
 When you maintain your home from a structural and aesthetic standpoint, you improve your property value.

 6. Upgrades and updates